ekeilty17/ekeilty17.github.io/blog-series/moments-of-inertia-series.md

 <!-- [Summary of Moments of Inertia](/blog/moments-of-inertia/summary-of-moments-of-inertia) -->
 This series is still being developed

+Eventually, I am going to draw really nice diagrams for each object.
+Unfortunately, I haven't the time at the moment.

 {% assign sorted_posts = site.posts | where: 'series', 'moments-of-inertia' | sort: 'part' %}
 {% for post in sorted_posts %}
   <div class="post-link-container">